lirsacc/py-gql/docs/usage/getting-started.rst

 The schema as defined above isn't going to be very useful unless we have a way to interact with our data.

-By default the runtime looks up fields as dict items and object attributes of the root value you provide during execution.
-This works for simple cases, but it is limited when running dynamic queries (such as fetching a character by id like in our schema).
-In order to implement custom field resolution you have to implement custom field resolvers.
-This is where your business logic and data access code should live.

 For this example we will use the following JSON dataset:

 .. literalinclude:: getting-started/data.json
     :language: json

 Let's implement our resolver functions:

 .. literalinclude:: getting-started/resolvers.py
     :language: python

-While we won't go into details concerning the resolvers signature we can already note that they receive 3 positional arguments:
+While we won't go into details concerning the resolvers signature we can already note that they receive the following parameters:

-- The resolved parent value (The server root value for top-level fields)
+- The resolved parent value (The server provided root value for top-level fields)
-- A context value which is where you provide any application specific value such as database connections, loggers, etc. In this case the ``db`` part of the context will be a mapping for each entry's id to itself.
+- A context value which is where you provide any application specific data such as database connections, loggers, etc. In this case the ``db`` part of the context will be a mapping for each entry's id to itself.
-- An info object which carries some data about the current execution context and field.
-We won't worry about it for this example.
+- An info object which carries some GraphQL specific data about the current execution context.

-While the GraphQL field arguments are passed as keyword arguments.
+-  The GraphQL field arguments are passed as keyword parameters.

 We haven't implemented any resolver for the field on the ``Character`` type.
 That is because the default behavior is to look up field of dictionaries and objects which is sufficient here.

+Refer to :ref:`defining_resolvers` for more details on implementing resolvers.

 Executing queries against the schema